Human height: Genetics

+Environmental and epigenetic effects

 The effect of environment on height is illustrated by studies performed by anthropologist Barry Bogin and coworkers of Guatemala Mayan children living in the United States.
 In the early 1970s, when Bogin first visited Guatemala, he observed that Mayan Indian men averaged 157 cm in height and the women averaged 142 cm.
 Bogin took another series of measurements after the Guatemalan Civil War, during which up to a million Guatemalans fled to the United States.
 He discovered that Maya refugees, who ranged from six to twelve years old, were significantly taller than their Guatemalan counterparts.
 By 2000, the American Maya were 10.24 cm taller than the Guatemalan Maya of the same age, largely due to better nutrition and health care.
 Bogin also noted that American Maya children had relatively longer legs, averaging 7.02 cm longer than the Guatemalan Maya (a significantly lower sitting height ratio).

 The Nilotic peoples of Sudan such as the Shilluk and Dinka have been described as some of the tallest in the world.
-Dinka Ruweng males investigated by Roberts in 1953–54 were on average 181 cm tall, and Shilluk males averaged 182 cm.
+Dinka Ruweng males investigated by Roberts in 1953−1954 were on average 181 cm tall, and Shilluk males averaged 182 cm.
 The Nilotic people are characterized as having long legs, narrow bodies and short trunks, an adaptation to hot weather.
 However, male Dinka and Shilluk refugees measured in 1995 in Southwestern Ethiopia were on average only 176 cm and 172 cm tall, respectively.
 As the study points out, Nilotic people "may attain greater height if privileged with favourable environmental conditions during early childhood and adolescence, allowing full expression of the genetic material."
 Before fleeing, these refugees were subject to privation as a consequence of the succession of civil wars in their country from 1955 to the present.